“Nobody cares if you can't dance well. Just get up and dance. Great dancers are great because of their passion.” - Martha Graham

 Students who just want to impress people on the dance floor at dance parties shouldn't go out looking for trained professionals who've performed on Broadway.
 You can learn to dance on a budget with a teacher who can introduce you to dancing and teach you at a pace you're comfortable with.

-Alternatively, there are plenty of ways to learn to dance online for free.
+Alternatively, you can try some apps such as YouTube or tik-tok, follow a couple of different dance instructors on there get some more modern moves for dancing in a crowd, or you can buy some games such as 'just dance' for the PlayStation which will help you learn how to dance.
+There are plenty of ways to learn to dance online for free.
 Check out these websites, apps, and consoles that will allow you to learn to dance for free.

 Find a Dance Instructor